theimpossibleastronaut/rmw/CONTRIBUTING.md

 the commit message; it will prevent automatic code testing on [Travis](https://travis-ci.org/theimpossibleastronaut/rmw).

+Alternatively, if you've contributed code that doesn't have anything to do with files in the docs/ directory, add `[skip jekyll]` to the commit message.

 If you submit a pull request, please add yourself (along with your personal link) to [AUTHORS.md](https://github.com/theimpossibleastronaut.com/rmw/blob/master/AUTHORS.md)